dgc-network/Learning-Digitalcoin-from-the-Command-Line/01_1_Introducing_Digitalcoin.md

 # Interlude: Introducing Digitalcoin

-Before you can get started programming Digitalcoin (and Lightning), you should have a basic understanding of what they are and how they work.
+Before you can get started programming Digitalcoin, you should have a basic understanding of what they are and how they work.
 This section provides that overview.
 Many more definitions will appear within the document itself; this is only intended to lay the foundation.

 ## About Digitalcoin